 The dissertation proposal follows nearly the same organization as the dissertation concept paper, the key differences being that the proposal is more detailed, thorough and hence longer discussion of each of the major components: Introduction, Literature Review, Statement of the Research Problem and Question, and Methodology.
-Whereas a good concept paper is approximately 15 to 18 pages organized as a single essay, a complete dissertation proposal can range from 40 to 80 pages and can consist of one, two, or three dissertation chapters.
+Whereas a good concept paper is approximately 15 to 18 pages organized as a single essay, a complete dissertation proposal ranges from 40 to 80 pages.